yiwu3microsoft/nunchaku/docs/source/installation/setup_windows.rst

 3. Install Git
 ^^^^^^^^^^^^^^

-Download Git from `https://git-scm.com/downloads/win <git_downloads_win_>`_ and follow the installation steps.
+Download Git from `this link <download_git_win_>`_ and follow the installation steps.

 4. (Optional) Install Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conda helps manage Python environments.
-You can install either Anaconda or Miniconda from the `official site <anaconda_download_>`_.
+You can install either Anaconda or Miniconda from the `official site <download_anaconda_>`_.

 5. (Optional) Install ComfyUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may have various ways to install ComfyUI.
 For example, you can use ComfyUI CLI.
 Once Python is installed, you can install ComfyUI via the CLI:

 .. code-block:: bat